Whiteknight/whiteknight.github.com/stage/pcc_refactors_again.md

 just pass them.
 We know exactly what results we want to fetch, so we just fetch them.

-Notice also that we create the CallContext and pass it around in user code.
+Notice also in the example above that we create the CallContext and pass it around in user code.
 We don't manage it and store it internally, which means the compiler can have opportunities to recycle and reuse them between similar calls in a loop, for instance.
 In the current system, there really is no opportunity to share CallContext PMCs between subsequent calls, so we need to create them fresh for each one.
 That's a lot of churn and a lot of GC pressure for no benefit.

+Here's an example where a CallContext could easily be reused between calls as an optimization:

+    for (var data in data_set)
+        obj.my_method(data);

+In that loop we could have a single CallContext object, with the first value always set to the invocant `obj`, and simply replace the value of `data` on each iteration.
+That could amount to huge savings, including far less GC pressure than what we currently do.
+Of course, it would be up to the HLL compiler to detect these situations and fold the code appropriately if wanted, but it's not even possible to do now.

-Here's another quick example, from the callee side:
+Here's another quick example of some of my proposed changes, from the callee
+side:

     .sub foo
-        .param pmc bar :optionalwe can get rid of variadic ops, .param int has_bar :opt_flag
+        .param pmc bar :optional
+        .param int has_bar :opt_flag
         ...

 We can convert this into something like:

+    .sub foo
         $P0 = get_current_context
         bar = $P0[0]
         has_bar = exists $P0[0]
         ...

 Again, for this short example we don't need any special new ops or new functionality, we just use the existing ops and vtables on the CallContext in ways we already support.
 As we saw in the example above, we no longer need any kind of a signature PMC, we don't need any loops.
 We know exactly what we want to get and we go get it.
+This version should not be any slower than what we currently have with `fill_params`, and might be a good deal faster if we can cut out extra GC churn.

-As a consequence of this, a lot of the remaining ugly code in the PCC subsystem involved in creating, examining, and looping over signatures can disappear. `fill_params` and supporting functions can disappear.
+As a consequence of this, a lot of the remaining ugly code in the PCC subsystem involved in creating, examining, and looping over signatures can disappear.
+Those are ugly holdovers from the "before time", and there's no reason we need to continue cargo culting them around in Parrot. `fill_params` and supporting functions can disappear because they are no longer necessary.
 Combine this with a few other changes to returns and removing some special cases there should bring even more benefits.

 Consider also the case of multiple dispatch.
 If parameter and argument lists are not fixed in constant signature arrays, the user has much more control over what arguments to fetch, and in what order.
 The user could choose not to fetch certain arguments at all!
-Consider a function which takes a string command, and depending on the value of the command takes a sequence of parameters.
-Currently, the way to do that might be to use multiple dispatch to choose between candidates with different argument lists.
+Consider a function which takes a string command, and depending on the value of the command takes a variable-length sequence of additional parameters.
+Currently, the way to do that might be to use multiple dispatch to choose between candidates with different argument lists, and in each one we would check that the value of the command is consistant with the received argument list arity.
 MMD comes with its own overhead, so this is only going to make performance worse.
 Instead, the user can read the first parameter, then decide what additional parameters to read, if any.
 We don't have to fetch parameters we don't need, and if we are really lazy about it we can avoid fetching certain parameters at all, in some situations.

 In short, a few points:
 1. Expose the CallContext vtable interface directly to the user, for more